Find Affordable College Courses

 While working on their Bachelor's Degree, design majors at MICA accumulate an average of around $24,320 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $779.

 Rochester Institute of Technology landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree design and applied arts programs.
-RIT is a fairly large private not-for-profit school located in the suburb of Rochester.
+RIT is a fairly large private not-for-profit school located in the large suburb of Rochester.

 Women make up 69% of the design majors at the school.